-With three Academy Awards (aka Oscars) and multiple nominations under its belt, I was expecting a lot from Dallas Buyers Club.
+With three Academy Awards (aka Oscars) and multiple international awards under its belt, I was expecting a lot from Dallas Buyers Club.
 I’m also a huge fan of Jean-Marc Vallée’s extraordinarily good C.R.A.Z.Y.
 (2005).
 It’s an understatement to say that I found the film lacking in so many areas.

 Dallas Buyers Club is loosely based on the true story of electrician and part-time rodeo cowboy Ron Woodroof, who died of HIV/AIDs complications on September 12, 1992.
 Although Woodroof’s life story is interesting, the Oscar-nominated screenplay by Craig Borten and Melisa Wallack is repetitive and superficial.
-It is the sort of unsubtle thing created for the consumption of the mainstream market.
+The film is the sort of unsubtle thing created for the consumption of the mainstream market.

 The entire film consists of Woodroof going from A to Z to get drugs.
-He curses the FDA, he buys more stuff, and the government shows up to confiscate everything.
+He curses the FDA (Food and Drug Administration), he buys more stuff, and the government shows up to confiscate everything.
 It goes on and on like this for nearly two hours.
 There is, or course, the classic Hollywood change-of-hearts halfway through the movie.
-Nothing terribly interesting occurs here.

-McConaughey is good.
-I wouldn’t say it is an award-caliber performance, but I don’t begrudge his Oscar — I’ve seen worse.
-He is a good actor who deserved an Oscar; I juts thought he had given far better performances in better films.
+Matthew McConaughey is good.
+I wouldn’t say it was an award-caliber performance, but I don’t begrudge his Oscar — I’ve seen worse.
+He is a good actor who deserved an Oscar; I just thought he had given far better performances in better films.
 Jennifer Garner (Juno) is fine as a sympathetic doctor.

-Leto’s trophy is a bit harder to swallow.
+Jared Leto’s (Fight Club) trophy is a bit harder to swallow.
 Leto plays a transsexual who befriends McConaughey’s Woodroof.
 The character is a prop strategically placed throughout the story so we can feel better about Woodroof’s slow acceptance of homosexuality.
-He’s not a convincing transsexual either.
-Leto acts as if he is wearing high heels for the very first time in his life.
-But the Academy loves acting that shows an effort and Leto’s — and McConaughey’s — physical transformation screams “look at me, I’m a dedicated actor.”
-The Best Makeup Oscar is even more absurd.
+He is not convincing as transsexual either.
+But the Academy loves acting that shows the effort and Leto’s and McConaughey’s physical transformations scream “look at me, I’m a dedicated actor.”

 Conclusions & Final Thoughts: